Performance optimization review

 Performance testing and monitoring

-Performance testing before each production release is always recommend to get an estimation of the capability of your ecommerce platform.
+Performance testing before each production release is always recommended to get an estimation of the capability of your ecommerce platform.
 Keep monitoring after launch and have a scalability and backup plan for handling peak times.

 NOTE

-Search
+Search search-heading

 Operating models

 Apart from the previously mentioned common infrastructure optimization recommendations, there are also approaches to enhance the performance for specific business modes and scales.
-This document does not provide in-depth tuning instructions for all of them because each scenario is different, but we can provide a few high-level options for your reference.
+This document does not provide in-depth tuning instructions for all of them because each scenario is different, but Adobe can provide a few high-level options for your reference.

 Headless architecture